belle2/basf2/framework/doc/development/tuppr.rst

 Updating the main globaltag
 +++++++++++++++++++++++++++

-basf2 needs payload to work so we need a special globaltag (usually called "main globaltag") for software development.
+basf2 needs payloads to work so we need a special globaltag (usually called "main globaltag") for software development.
 The main globaltag is also used as baseline for our run-independent MC productions.
-Due to the development model there are a few requirements on this globaltag:
+Due to the development model there are a few requirements for this globaltag:

 - The contents of the database should work correctly for any commit on the main basf2 branch.
 We have to be sure that updates to the globaltag do not affect existing development on other branches.
 As such every change to the code which requires changes to the payloads to work needs to be coordinated and result in a new globaltag.

-- The globaltag should not contain run dependent calibrations for data.
+- The globaltag should not contain run-dependent calibrations for data.

-- The tag should clearly fail when running on data.
+- The globaltag should clearly fail when running on data.
 Running with wrong calibrations is worse than not running at all.
 The main globaltag only contains payloads for experiment 0 (nominal Phase 3), 1002 (Phase 2) and 1003 (early Phase 3).

 .. tip::